Skip to content

 Cosyra vs Cursor: Can You Use Cursor on Your Phone?

 This post was written by the Cosyra team.
-We compared Cosyra against Cursor based on hands-on use of both, Cursor's desktop IDE and its web/mobile agent PWA, and Cosyra's native apps.
+We compared Cosyra against Cursor based on hands-on use of both, Cursor's desktop IDE and its mobile agent surface (a native iOS app plus an Android PWA), and Cosyra's native apps.
 We cross-checked Cursor's facts against cursor.com, Cursor's docs and launch blog, and Cursor's community forum.
-Source verification date 2026-05-20.
+Mobile/native-app facts re-verified 2026-07-06 against cursor.com/blog/ios-mobile-app; pricing 2026-06-23.
 Where Cursor has not published a detail, we say so rather than guess.

 tl;dr